What is the purpose of this privacy notice and to whom does it apply?

 What safeguards are in place in relation to the transfer of your personal data outside of the EU?

 Neither we nor our third party suppliers envisage transferring your personal data outside the EU.
+The exception to this is that Zoom may transfer data to the US.
+The EU-U.S. Privacy Shield applies to any such transfer and imposes obligations on Zoom considered by the European Commission to provide adequate protection.
+All personal data stored within the Zoom software platform is deleted promptly on the conclusion of all virtual hearings.
 If the position changes, we will let you know and also let you know of the safeguards we will be putting in place to keep your personal data secure.
 In the event that a Respondent, witness or other individual involved in a particular case is situated outside the EU we will take appropriate safeguards and liaise with that individual about secure transfer.

 How long will we retain your personal data?